GolosChain/golos-reference/git_guildelines.md

 ## Pull Requests

-All changes to `develop` and `master` are done through GitHub Pull Requests (PRs).
+All changes to `golos-vMajor.Hardfork.Release` and `master` are done through GitHub Pull Requests (PRs).
 This is done for several reasons:

 - It enforces two factor authentication.
 GitHub will only allow merging of a